hostettler/blog/_posts/2019-02-27-microservice-architecture-part-2.markdown

 ---

 In [part 1](https://www.hostettler.net/2019/02/17/microservice-architecture-part-1.html), we discussed how to compile and deploy the microservices.
 Remember that the microservices themselves are only a part of the microservice architecture.
-By its very nature, microservice architecture are distributed and that comes with a lot of benefits and some constraints.
+By its very nature, microservice architecture is distributed and that comes with a lot of benefits and some constraints.
-One of these constraint is that all the non-functional features such as security, logging, testability and so on, have to take distribution into account.
+One of these constraints is that all the non-functional features such as security, logging, testability have to take distribution into account.
 Think of the microservice architecture as a city, where the microservice are people working in the city.
 In the city, you also need policemen, firefighters, teachers, healthcare providers to keep it up and running.
-The higher the number of people working in the private sector (a.k.a., microservices), the higher the need for non-operational people (a.k.a., utilities)
+The higher the number of people working in the private sector (a.k.a., microservices), the higher the need for non-operational people (a.k.a., utilities).

-## Compile the UI
+## Compiling the UI
 This sample microservice architecture does not focus much on the UI.
 It mainly serves the purpose of showing how to integrate it with the rest of the architecture.
 We will not dive into details.
-Sufficient is to say, that the example was built with [Angular 7.0](https://angular.io/) and the [ngx-admin dashboard](https://github.com/akveo/ngx-admin).
+Sufficient  to say, that the example was built with [Angular 7.0](https://angular.io/) and the [ngx-admin dashboard](https://github.com/akveo/ngx-admin).
-In development, UI is compiled by  and [npm](https://www.npmjs.com/) running on top of [nodejs](https://nodejs.org/en/).
+In development, the UI is compiled by [npm](https://www.npmjs.com/) running on top of [nodejs](https://nodejs.org/en/).

 {% highlight bash %}
 $ cd web-ui